Cannibalism in literature: Myths and legends of unaware cannibals

 Several myths and legends involve people eating human flesh without knowing what they are doing, being tricked by a murderous host.
 This motif has also been reflected in some early novels and plays.

 In Greek mythology, Tantalus served the Olympian gods the flesh of his son, Pelops.
 None of the gods were fooled except for Demeter, who ate part of his shoulder.
 In another myth, the Thracian king Tereus raped his wife Procne's sister Philomela and cut out her tongue to prevent her from telling anyone.
 Philomela nevertheless notified Procne, who gained her revenge by serving Tereus the flesh of their son, Itys.

 A similar motif can be found in the myth of the hostile brothers Atreus and Thyestes.
 Upon learning that his brother had committed adultery with his wife Aerope, Atreus killed and cooked Thyestes's sons, serving their flesh to his clueless brother.
 Afterwards he showed the hands and heads of the murdered boys to their shocked father.

 Jaume Roig's 15th-century novel Espill features a scene in which female innkeepers served men's meat to eat in their Parisian restaurant.
 A similar motif, though with a male perpetrator, is associated with the legend of the English fictional character Sweeney Todd, whose victims were baked into meat pies which were then sold in a London pie shop.

 In William Shakespeare's late-16th-century play Titus Andronicus, the character Tamora is unknowingly served a pie made from the remains of her two sons.

 Poetry

 In the Alliterative Morte Arthure, a Middle English poem written around 1400, King Arthur confronts and kills a cannibal giant whose lair is on Mont Saint Michel and who terrorizes Arthur's subjects in Brittany by kidnapping every day several of their children, whom he then eats "chopped up with pickle and spices on a silver dish".
 Approaching the giant's lair, Arthur finds several children being roasted "on spits that were being turned by ... maidens", who at nighttime "wait beside his bed in case he wants to have his way with them".
 The giant's "sensuous" cannibalism has been interpreted as a symbol of an emerging "consumer market", where the wealthy engage in "the pleasures and powers of artistic, artful preparation and consumption", with even children's bodies becoming a consumer good among many, to be cooked "to perfection" and then enjoyed.

+Richard Coer de Lyon, a chanson de geste from the early 14th century, tells that King Richard I of England falls ill during his campaign in the Holy Land.
+His cook prepares a dish made from the flesh of a young Saracen, after which he recovers his strength.
+Upon being told what he has eaten, he smiles with satisfaction and remarks that the army will not lack provisions as long as there are enough Saracens.
+After the capture of Acre, envoys sent for negotiations are served the boiled heads of captured Saracens as part of a grim display directed at Saladin.